HangZ1/cs326-final-Team-tau/docs/milestone1.md

 When the submit button is clicked, the application will display a list of PC that match the user input, and the user can clicked on one of them to sretch and diplay more detail
 ![untitled - Window@1 25x (3)](https://user-images.githubusercontent.com/89880421/138156130-f7e25190-1e57-4fbb-a62f-45b4fa0b0e53.png)

+# Part 2: HTML and CSS

+ToDo

+# Division of labor

+ToDo